“Women’s economic empowerment is an illusion

 In developing countries, the issue of time spent doing unpaid domestic work is even bigger: women must cope with a lack of infrastructure and public services (particularly regarding access to energy, water and sanitation, but also health services, childcare, transport and telecommunications, etc.).
 In these conditions, many do not have the time to devote to money-earning activities.
 Mothers are thus particularly vulnerable to poverty.

-The unequal division of unpaid family care work is a major obstacle in the effective participation of women in economic and political life.
-While even more mothers have an active professional life, they are obliged to juggle this with their educational and domestic responsibilities.
-This imbalance thus becomes an issue of public health.
+The inequitable division of unpaid family care work is a major obstacle in the effective participation of women in both economic and political life.
+While even more mothers have an active professional life, they are obliged to juggle their paid work with their educational and domestic responsibilities.
+This often to the detriment of their own leisure and rest time, and can even lead to burn-out situations.
+This imbalance is thus also becoming an issue of public health.
 Fathers must be encouraged to take their share of responsibilities.

 Furthermore, because it is considered economically non-productive, unpaid family care work remains undervalued, even when it is professional: all those jobs in the fields of care and education, primarily covered by women, are badly paid.